-• The student notifies Gurnick Academy of Medical Arts of the student's withdrawal or the withdrawal date, whichever is later.

-- Gurnick Academy of Medical Arts terminates the student's enrollment for failure to maintain satisfactory progress, failure to abide by the rules and regulations of the institution, absences exceeding the maximum set forth by the institution, or failure to meet financial obligations to the school. - The student has failed to attend classes for two (2) weeks. - Failure to return from a leave of absence.
+- The student notifies the institution in writing of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - Gurnick Academy of Medical Arts terminates the student's enrollment for failure to maintain satisfactory progress, failure to abide by the rules and regulations of the institution, absences exceeding the maximum set forth by the institution, or failure to meet financial obligations to the school.

+• The student has failed to attend class for two (2) weeks.

 For programs beyond the current "payment period," if you withdraw before the next payment period, all charges collected for the next period will be refunded.
-Tuition paid from the proceeds of a loan or third party should be refunded to the lender, third party, or the state or federal agency that guaranteed or reinsured the loan.
+Tuition paid from the proceeds of a loan, or third party should be refunded to the lender, third party, or the state or federal agency that guaranteed or reinsured the loan.
 Any amount of the refund over the unpaid balance of the loan shall be first used to repay any student financial aid programs from which the student received benefits, proportionately the amount of the benefits received, and any remaining amount shall be paid to the student.

 If the student has received federal student financial aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds.
-Continuing Education Courses Refund Policy Please read this policy on www.gurnick.edu/terms/ as it differs from the above-stated Refund Policy.